senyuuri/matrisea/README.md

 ## Quick Start

 **System Requirements**
+- Hardware: CPU with virtualization extensions* (Intel VT-x or AMD-V)
+- OS: Debian / Ubuntu (recommended)
+- Dependencies: Docker

-Matrisea is a web service that runs on both bare metal machines and VMs.
-However if you intend to use a VM through VirtualBox/VMware Workstation/ESXi, make sure to expose hardware-assisted virtualization to the guest OS.
+*\*If you plan to install Matrisea in a VM, make sure to configure the host to expose hardware-assisted virtualization to the guest.*

-Matrisea only supports Ubuntu at the moment.

-Other pre-requisites:
-- golang
-- docker - *make sure docker can be managed by a non-root user [\[more details\]](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)*

 **Installation**

-> *For VMware users: Matrisea isn't compatible with vmware-tools due to vsock conflicts.
-The setup scripts will ask your permission to uninstall it.
-This won't affect the normal function of the VM.*

 ```
 git clone https://github.com/senyuuri/matrisea
+cd matrisea
-cd matrisea; ./setup.sh
+sudo ./setup.sh

 # reboot to install kernel modules and apply udev rules
-# after reboot, run docker-compose and visit http://127.0.0.1:10080/
+# once rebooted, open two separate terminals and run
-docker-compose up -d
+sudo docker-compose up
 ```

 ## Development